 Will you be heading to Kings Island?
-Are you wondering which rides merit your attention?
-It's subjective of course, but the rides listed here are, in my opinion, the best that the Ohio park offers.
-Known for its roller coasters, it's no surprise that they dominate the list.
+Are you wondering which coasters merit your attention?
+It's subjective of course, but the rides listed here are, arguably, the best that the Ohio amusement park offers.

 You may have younger children who wouldn't meet the height requirements for the major coasters, in which case you'll probably want to head to Planet Snoopy.
 If it's a crazy hot day, Soak City water park offers cool relief and fun water slides.
 If thrill rides just aren't your thing, you might want to check out some of the tamer rides, shows, and other things to do at the park.
 (Although, what the heck are you doing at Kings Island if you don't love thrill rides?)
 Even if you do love thrill rides, the park offers non-coaster screamers, such as Drop Tower and Delirium.

-The soaring hypercoaster is, I believe, the crowning achievement at Kings Island.
-Slitheringly smooth and positively loaded with airtime, it is an exhilarating experience from start to finish.
-It is not just the best that the park has to offer; it is among the best coasters anywhere.
+The soaring hypercoaster is one of the crowning achievements at Kings Island.
+Slithering smooth and positively loaded with airtime, Diamondback is an exhilarating experience from start to finish.
+It is not just one of the best that the park has to offer; it is among the best coasters anywhere.

 One of the most celebrated rides in the world, The Beast has lots of fans.
-I'm not one of them.
-In fact, I consider it among the top 10 most overrated roller coasters.
-It holds records, and has many features that are captivating.
+It also has a fair amount of detractors (including us).
+That's why it is among the top 10 most overrated roller coasters.
+It holds records and has many features that are captivating.
 But it can also be surprisingly dull.
-That's just my opinion, however.

 Flight of Fear

-It is an indoor coaster, but don't ride it expecting Space Mountain-like themeing or effects.
-It's really more of a high speed coaster with inversions in the dark.
+It is an indoor coaster, but don't ride it expecting Space Mountain-like theme or effects.
+It's really more of a high-speed coaster with inversions in the dark.
 It does feature a pretty wild 54-mph launch into the void.

 Backlot Stunt Coaster